jennifert/youtube-feed/README.md

 Subscription feed / Status board
 ```

-The YouTube API is used during synchronization.
-The application itself reads cached data from SQLite.
+The YouTube API is used only during synchronization.

-This allows the local feed to remain available even when a synchronization is not currently running.
+The Next.js application reads cached channel and video information from SQLite.
+This keeps page rendering independent from YouTube API availability and avoids making API requests whenever the feed is opened.

 ## Tech Stack